Hey Arnold!: The Jungle Movie: Plot

 Meanwhile, Abner escapes and returns to Arnold's grandparents, Grandpa Phil and Grandma Gertie, who see this as a sign that Arnold is in trouble.
-The two meet with Helga's parents Big Bob and Miriam at the airport, who had received an SOS message from Helga's best friend, Phoebe.
-The group flies a rental plane to San Lorenzo and helps the other kids defeat Lasombra's gang.
+They meet with Helga's parents Big Bob and Miriam at the airport, as the latter two received an SOS message from Helga's best friend Phoebe, and fly a rental plane to San Lorenzo and help the other kids defeat Lasombra's gang.

-Arnold and the others reach the city, finding it populated by children due to a "sleeping sickness" that has left its adult population comatose for nine years.
-The group finds a statue said to contain the Corazón, a treasure that may lead to a cure for the sickness.
+Arnold, Gerald and Helga reach the city, finding it populated by children due to a "sleeping sickness" that has left its adult population comatose for nine years.
+The group finds a statue said to contain the Corazón, a treasure that may lead to a cure.
 Lasombra corners them, taking Arnold hostage and stealing the statue.
-While Gerald and Helga give chase, Lasombra forces Arnold to open the statue using the amulet.
-When Lasombra tries to take the Corazón within, the statue's defense system shoots him in the forehead with a poisoned dart, sending Lasombra over a cliff.
+He then forces Arnold to open the statue using the amulet, but the statue's defense system shoots him in the forehead with a poisoned dart, sending Lasombra over a cliff.

-A mysterious man arrives and reveals himself to be the real Eduardo, who explains that the pirate "attacking" them earlier was him trying to rescue the group from Lasombra.
-Lasombra climbs back up from the cliff and gets into a scuffle with Eduardo, knocking the Corazón off the cliff, before succumbing to the poison and plummeting to his death.
-The group returns to the city, and Arnold finally sees his parents, Miles and Stella, who have also contracted the sleeping sickness.
-Without the Corazón to release the cure to the infected population, Helga uses her precious locket containing a photo of Arnold as a replacement.
+The real Eduardo arrives, explaining that the pirate "attacking" them earlier was him trying to rescue the group from Lasombra.
+Lasombra climbs back up from the cliff and battles Eduardo, knocking the Corazón off the cliff, before succumbing to the poison and plummeting to his death.
+The group returns to the city, and Arnold finally sees his parents, Miles and Stella, who have also contracted the sickness.
+Without the Corazón to release the cure to the infected population, Helga uses her locket containing a photo of Arnold as replacement.
 The temple releases the cure and the infected are revived.
 Arnold and the city's children reunite with their parents.
-Arnold thanks Helga for her loyalty and finally realizes the depths of her feelings for him.
-The two kiss.
+Arnold thanks Helga for her loyalty and finally realizes her feelings for him before the two share a kiss.

 Months later, life as normal has resumed at Arnold's grandparents' boarding house, though now with Miles and Stella living there as well.
 Arnold says goodbye to his parents as he heads off for his first day of 6th grade with Gerald, Phoebe, and Helga.
-Gerald and Phoebe walk together.
+Gerald and Phoebe walk off together.
 Arnold and Helga are also implied to be a couple, despite Helga pretending to remain hostile towards Arnold once in public to keep up her image.